-- 1. Fecal immunohistochemical testing (FIT) is a screening test for colon cancer that detects human blood in the lower intestines.
-(FIT testing alone does not involve any genetic test and is outside of the scope of this policy). - 2.
-FIT-DNA test combines fecal immunochemical (FIT), which uses antibodies to detect blood in the stool, with a test that detects abnormal DNA from cancer or polyp cells in the stool. - 3.
-Low-dose computed tomography (LDCT) has been proposed as a method of screening asymptomatic, high risk individuals for lung cancer; it refers to a non contrast study with a multi-detector CT scanner during a single maximal inspiratory breath-hold with a scanning time of under 25 seconds.
+- 2. FIT-DNA test: Combination of the fecal immunochemical (FIT), which uses antibodies to detect blood in the stool, with a test that detects abnormal DNA from cancer or polyp cells in the stool. - 3.
+Low-dose computed tomography (LDCT): Proposed as a method of screening asymptomatic, high risk individuals for lung cancer; it refers to a non contrast study with a multi-detector CT scanner during a single maximal inspiratory breath-hold with a scanning time of under 25 seconds.
 It has been suggested that LDCT may be an improved early lung cancer detection tool based on the advantages it appears to have over CXR and sputum cytology to detect lung cancer at an earlier stage. - 4.
-MicroRNAs (miRNAs) are tissue specific, small, non-coding RNAs regulating gene expression which may identify candidates for early detection of lung cancer.
+MicroRNAs (miRNAs): Tissue specific, small, non-coding RNAs regulating gene expression which may identify candidates for early detection of lung cancer.